risonakamo/anitrack/readme.md

 Anilist.co currently has a bug where navigating to the site directly appears to prevent interaction with website functions such as incrementing show progress (the + button).
 It is as if you are not logged in.
 The extension will continue to update as usual.
 A solution to this is using the navigation tabs at the top to move to another page (such as the "profile" page), and then moving back to the show list page.
 The extension will update again as usual.

 ## trivia
 It is a rather specific process this extension is streamlining, so I don't expect anyone to use it.
 So why did I write this?
-Because if I lose my memory and forget the process this extension becomes completely useless.
+Because if I lose my memory and forget the process this extension becomes a puzzle to use.